9 Questions About The Debt Ceiling, Answered

 That's because Congress had, in a 2015 budget agreement, suspended the debt ceiling through March 15, 2017.
 The idea was that on March 16, the debt ceiling would be reset to reflect any debt the government had accrued while the ceiling was suspended.
 That means that on March 16, the government immediately hit the debt ceiling, and the Treasury had to start shifting funds around to continue paying bills.
 (More on this in Question 5, below.)

 Simply looking at straight dollar amounts doesn't give enough context, thanks to inflation and a growing economy.
-So here's what it looks like as a share of GDP.
+So here's what the national debt — facilitated by constant debt limit hikes — looks like as a share of GDP.

 4) So if Congress refuses to raise the debt ceiling, is it curbing spending?